pabtomas/dotfiles/navy/README.md

 In most cases, this is how things should go: Compose is not the right tool for the project I am working on.
 But sometimes, I feel like my project is not complex and going for Ansible, Swarm or another solution is overkilled.

-Navy was written with 4 priorities in mind:
+Navy was designed with 4 priorities in mind:
 - Minimal process installation: Navy was conceived to run with a minimal set of dependencies into a minimal container (no extra daemon, no extra library installation, no extra configuration, no controller/nodes architecture)
 - Minimal abstraction to the Docker Engine API to offer a full control and solve all recurrent problems I had with Compose:
   - Templating: all my compose.yaml files are templated because interpolation is forbidden for services.
 It means an extra dependency for a templating tool.
-  - No dependencies control: depends_on is applyed to all the service process (build/creation/running).
+  - No separation between service control: depends_on is applyed to all the service process (build/creation/running).
   - No way to specify a service purpose in a compose.yaml file.
 I am using some services only for building and tagging images and I do not want to create or run these services.
 But I can only specify this with the Compose CLI.
   - No extends list: https://github.com/docker/compose/issues/3167
   - Anchors & Aliases with multifiles: https://github.com/docker/compose/issues/5621